-Book One of Metamorphoses
+Book 1 of Metamorphoses

-Ovid’s Metamorphoses is a collection of Roman myths that describe the creation and development of the universe through frame narratives (stories within stories) and explains the role of the gods and humankind in developing legends and our way of life on earth.
-In Book One the narrator begins by describing the pure chaos of the universe.
-The god nature is said to have imposed order onto this chaos, which then resulted in the creation of the earth, humans, and other creatures.
-In this book, humans experience many different stages and moments of complete destruction before humanity finally settles.
-Once humanity settles into a sense of consistency, the narrator begins to tell stories about the gods, humans, and the many transformations that take place on the planet.
+In Book 1 the narrator begins by describing the pure chaos of the universe.
+A divine force is said to have imposed order onto this chaos.
+These efforts to establish order thus result in the creation of the world, humans, and other creatures.
+In this book, humans experience many different stages of development as well as moments of complete destruction before humanity finally settles into something that resembles ordinary civilization.
+Once humanity has settled and becomes somewhat stable, the narrative then begins to tell the stories of the gods, heroes, humans, and the many transformations that take place in the world.

 Creation